Is it safe for travelers to visit Italy? - Local News 8

 Government precautions

-Borrelli said at Monday’s press conference that it remains safe to travel to Italy, because the outbreak remains in a contained area and has not spread outside of it.
+At Monday’s press conference, Borrelli said it remains safe to travel to Italy, because the outbreak remains in a contained area and has not spread outside of it.

-He added that the hotspots where the virus has been found are not expanding and that those areas are under quarantine.
+However, the towns of Codogno, Castiglione d’Adda, Casalpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo and San Fiorano in Lombardy and Vo’ Euganeo in Veneto are under lockdown.

+People are banned from leaving or entering the affected areas without authorization.
+As a result, around 100,000 people in the affected areas of Lombardy and Veneto are facing travel and other restrictions.

 “We are asking basically that everyone who has come from areas stricken by the epidemic to remain under a mandatory house stay,” Speranza said at a Saturday press conference.